54 Lake St, Kingston, MA 02364, USA

 Owned By: Town of Kingston

-Large property adjacent to Silver Lake High School with several miles of walking trails through woodlands and wetlands, and around retired cranberry bogs.
-Abuts the Jones River, Pine Brook, and Howard’s Brook.
+The Cranberry Watershed Preserve is a 307-acre property adjacent to Silver Lake High School in Kingston.
+It offers at least 5 miles of walking trails through woodlands and wetlands, and around retired cranberry bogs.
 Some trails are suitable for horses.
-The Bay Circuit Trail extends through this property.
+The property abuts the Jones River, Pine Brook, and Howard’s Brook.
+The Bay Circuit Trail extends through the property.

 Features